AbdullahMadoun/swe363/README.md

 # 💻 Techmart

 **Techmart** is a modern e-commerce platform built for technology lovers.
 It supports multiple user roles including buyers, sellers, and admins.
-Users can explore, manage, and administrate a wide array of tech products with an intuitive and clean interface.
+Users can explore, manage, and administrate a wide array of tech products with an intuitive and clean interface, powered by a Firebase backend.
 Whether you’re looking to buy components or manage your own product listings, Techmart has you covered.

 ---